oxygen-dioxide/OpenUtau-Wiki/Resamplers.md

   - Need to edit the following lines in moreconfig.txt:
     - Line 6 "resampler-compatibility" to on.
     - Line 16 "auto-update-llsm-mrq" to off.
-  - The wavetool mode is not supported.
-But using it as a pure resampler works.
+  - The wavtool mode is not supported, but using it as a pure resampler works.
   - Generating llsm files with multiple processes can easily overload your computer.
 Please turn down threads to 1 or 2.
+    - You can also set Line 15 "multithread-synthesis" to off in moreconfig.txt to avoid this problem.

 # macOS